TadghW/workspace-container/README.md

   5. `Leader + fs` to search context for strings
   6. `Leader + ff` to search context for files.
   7. Otherwise, stock navigation
-- I recommend using [Rio](https://rioterm.com/) as your terminal emulator - it's very cross-platform and easy to configure.
-You can see my Rio config in `dotfiles/rio/`.
 - For `nvim` and `ohmyposh` (my shell prompt fancy-ifier) to render properly you'll need to configure your terminal emulator to use an font that has been patched with many nerdy icons - I recommend looking through through nerd-fonts to find one you like.
 I like `JetbrainsMono`.
-- Remember to find and apply a theme to your terminal emulator for maximum eye-comfort :)
 - I have no alias other than the one I use to connect to the workspace which is `workspace` - avoid using this from within the workspace as it will nest.

 ## Notes